“dance is a great way to connect with people.”

-Eliza Walmsley co-chairs BalletX’s young professionals group, the Young Xers, with Kevin Wallace.
-We recently caught up with Eliza to learn more about her and the important volunteer role she plays with BalletX.
+Eliza Walmsley co-chaired BalletX’s young professionals group, the Young Xers.
+We caught up with Eliza to learn more about her and the important volunteer role she played with BalletX.

 Your welcoming remarks at Young Xers Night are always so genuine and heartwarming.
 What makes you such a good public speaker?
 Do you have any tips for the timid and bashful among us?